microsoft/RTP-LX/README.md

 ## Updates:
 - (Sep '23): V0.1 released!
 Prompts for ES, FR, DE, IT, JA, PT (br), ZH (simplified), AR and CS.
+- (Dec '24): V0.2 released!
+Added 19 more languages, and included PT (pt) prompts.
+Note that Serbian/Swahili are projected for a later date.

 ## Citation